ITRS-Group/check_aws/README.md

 ## Troubleshooting

 To have the program print out stack traces and other useful information when troubleshooting, simply pass the `-v` argument to the CLI.
-The argument can be stacked up to 3 times, with each stack adding an extra level of detail.
+The argument can be stacked up to 3 times for extra verbosity.

 ## Other